 This rational number is easily seen not to depend on the choice of the ramified covering $(C', \sigma)$ and to satisfy the following inequalities:

+These inequalities are simple consequences of the definition of the upper and lower Deligne extensions and do not require the VHS $\V$ to be polarized.

-\subsection{Alternating sums of Griffiths heights and characteristic classes}
+\section{Alternating sums of Griffiths heights and characteristic classes}

-\subsubsection{The main formulas for alternating sums of Griffiths heights}
+\subsection{The main formulas for alternating sums of Griffiths heights}

-Using the Riemann-Roch-Grothendieck formula, Steenbrink's theory and computations of localized classes, we shall establish expressions in terms of characteristic classes for the alternating sum of Griffiths heights associated to a pencil of projective varieties whose singular fibers are divisors with strict normal crossings.
+Using the Gro\-then\-dieck-Riemann-Roch formula and Steenbrink's theory, we shall establish expressions in terms of characteristic classes for the alternating sum of Griffiths heights associated to a pencil of projective varieties whose singular fibers are divisors with strict normal crossings.